Undergraduate Course Catalog 2015-2016

-The student who majors in history will not only have the opportunity to study the breadth of human experience, but will also acquire most important and broadly applicable skills conferred by a liberal-arts education: critical thinking, independent research, and effective writing skills.
-Students of history learn to analyze conflicting evidence, to find cause and effect, to express themselves clearly, to ask relevant questions, and to seek out their own answers.
+The student who majors in history will not only have the opportunity to study the breadth of human experience, but will also acquire the most important and broadly applicable skills conferred by a liberal-arts education: critical thinking, independent research, and effective writing skills.
+Students of history learn to analyze conflicting evidence; to find cause and effect; to express themselves clearly; to ask relevant questions; and to seek out their own answers.
 In explaining human events, they come to value careful observation and balanced, informed evaluations of the information at hand.
 Those are the skills that characterize effective, productive individuals in any and all walks of life.

 The distribution of required courses for the major is as follows:

 HIST 797, Colloquium in History (fulfills the Discovery Program capstone requirement for history majors and is taken during the senior year)

 An approved area of specialization: either four or five courses numbered 500 and above centered around a nation, region, time period, interdisciplinary theme, or other subject approved by a faculty adviser.
 Two of these courses may be in another program, if the student’s adviser approves.

 Complementary history courses: at least three history courses from outside the area of specialization.